tia-portal-applications/tia-addin-opc-ua-modelled-interface/README.md

 1. Download the repository to the local machine.
 2. Open Visual Studio, selecting the option: "Run as Administrator".
 3. Ensure that all necessary references are included in the project **AddinOpcUaInterface**.
-If any references are missing, select the Openness DLL files from TIA Portal version V19 as your reference source.
+If any references are missing, select the Openness DLL files from TIA Portal version V21 as your reference source.
 4. Build the solution.
-The post-build event command will automatically transfer the .addin file to the **C:\Program Files\Siemens\Automation\Portal V19\AddIn** directory.
+The post-build event command will automatically transfer the .addin file to the **C:\Users\Siemens\AppData\Roaming\Siemens\Automation\Portal V21\UserAddIns** directory.

-**NOTE:** If TIA Portal version V17 or V18 is being used, please refer to the instructions described in [Chapter 4](#tia-portal-version).
+**NOTE:** For TIA Portal previous versions, please use the addin-opc-ua-modelled-interface-V20 branch.

 <a name="usage"></a>
 ## Usage
-To use the Add-In in TIA Portal, make sure that the **OpcUa-UserModelledInterface.addin** file is located in the following directory: **C:\Program Files\Siemens\Automation\Portal V19\AddIns**.
+To use the Add-In in TIA Portal, make sure that the **OpcUa-UserModelledInterface.addin** file is located in the following directory: **"C:\Users\Siemens\AppData\Roaming\Siemens\Automation\Portal V21\UserAddIns**.

 Then, proceed with the following steps: